hasansajedi/confiy/README.md

             print(confiy().getValue(key='key1'))
         ```

-If you have multiple value for determine key, you get all of them as a list:
+If you have multiple value for entered key, you can set allow_duplicate with boolean value and you have two choice:

+    1. (True) Get all of them as a list
+    2. (False) Get the ValueError exception

+getValue function have a boolean variable with allow_duplicate name.
+Default value is True, if tou set it False , you get ValueError exception.

 - conf.cnf
     ```python